Parallel Sentences in Business Writing

 In business writing, a parallel sentence is one where each part follows the same structure.
 Let’s see an example.

-Jane's skillset includes organizing large events, dealing with suppliers and ensuring customer satisfaction.
+Jane’s skillset includes organising large events, dealing with suppliers and ensuring customer satisfaction.

-The main verb in our example sentence is includes.
+The main verb in the sentence is includes.
 Three things are matched to this verb.
-If we express the sentence in bullet points, it may be clearer:
+If we express the sentence in bullet points, the structure becomes clearer.

 Jane’s skillset includes:

-Note how each of these three points are written in the same way, using an -ing form.
+Notice how each of these three points is written in the same way, using an -ing form.
 This is called parallel structure.

 What about if we write the sentence in another way?

-Jane is able to organize large events, deal with suppliers and ensure customer satisfaction.
+Jane is able to organise large events, deal with suppliers and ensure customer satisfaction.

-Notice that the three points are now written using the base form of the verb, in order to match the phrase is able to:
+Notice that the three points are now written using the base form of the verb.
+This matches the phrase is able to.

 Jane is able to: